phac-nml/mob-suite/README.md

 After installing circlator and amos run the following as root.
 ```
 % which show-coords
-using the path above ash "conda-show-coords-path"
+using the path above as "conda-show-coords-path"
 % ln -s conda-show-coords-path /usr/local/bin/show-coords

 ```